Skip to main content

 Adjust over time:

-• If receiving too many alerts, raise your thresholds
+• If receiving too many alerts, lower sensitivity or raise the competitor threat threshold

 • Review alert effectiveness periodically